curv3d/curv/docs/language/Objects.md

 An alternative is `concat[{meta=10},cube(10)]` which guarantees not to override an existing field, only to add a new field if it wasn't present.

+## Concat and Include
+`include` is supposed to be the generator form of `concat`; they work on lists and objects in a consistent way.

+Is this true?
+Is the design consistent?
+Does it uphold Reynold's Law?
+Let's consider some algebraic identities which should hold.
+* `[a, include b]` === `concat[[a], b]`
+  * true for lists a and b.
+  * In order for this to be true for object 'b', upholding Reynold's Law, the list constructor would have to return an object.
+Which is undesirable.

+An alternative is to split the design into two families of operations.
+* `concat` and `each` are list operations.
+An object is projected onto its list of elements when used with these operations.
+* `extend` and `include` are object operations.
+A list is extended to a simple object with elements but no fields when used with these operations.

+`extend(base, ext)` is maybe not a monoid.
+It treats the arguments differently.

 ## Customization:
 * Invoke an object like a function, this creates a clone of the original with each argument replacing an existing field that is declared as `param`.